QMSTR/web/content/blog/qmstr-milestone-2-report.md

 We set up a new [project
-board](https://github.com/orgs/QMSTR/projects/1) that provides an ovderview of the progress of the ongoing work across all the repositories of the project.
+board](https://github.com/orgs/QMSTR/projects/1) that provides an overview of the progress of the ongoing work across all the repositories of the project.
 Issues may be reported against any of the active Quartermaster repositories.